sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Once deployed, your ACE Management UI should display both the `inventory` and `order` servers, as shown:
  ![](./images/cipdemo/appconnect.gif)
 1. First, test the `inventory` API.
-  - Back in the ACE Management UI, click down to the `inventory` API and write down or copy to the clipboard the unique value for `REST API Base URL` in your environment (eg **inventory.10.0.0.1.nip.io:3xxxx**).:
+  - In the ACE Management UI, click down to the `inventory` API and write down or copy to the clipboard the unique value for `REST API Base URL` in your environment (eg **inventory.10.0.0.1.nip.io:3xxxx**).:
  ![](./images/cipdemo/appconn_inventory_api.gif)
-  - Back in the Terminal session, test the `inventory` flow, by using cURL to GET the information fromthe Base URL appended by the `/retrieve` operation, thus:
+  - In the Terminal session, test the `inventory` flow, by using cURL to GET the information from the Base URL appended by the `/retrieve` operation, thus:
  ```
  curl -k -X GET http://inventory.10.0.0.1.nip.io:3xxxx/orders/v1/retrieve
  ```
 1. Now, test the `orders` API.
-  - In the ACE Management UI, click into the `orders` server, and then into the `orders` API.
+  - Back in the ACE Management UI, click into the `orders` server, and then into the `orders` API.
 You will see something that resembles the following.
 Write down or copy to the clipboard the unique value for `REST API Base URL` in your environment (eg **orders.10.0.0.1.nip.io:3xxxx**).
   ![](./images/cipdemo/appconn_order_api.gif)
   - Back in the Terminal session, navigate to _/home/student_ and test the `orders` flow, by using cURL to POST the contents of the `order.json` file, to the Base URL appended by the `/create` operation, thus:
  ```